-I’m a Senior Associate Planning Consultant in our Planning and Development team.
+I’m a Partner in our Planning and Development team.
 I have over ten years’ experience working in the property sector and am a chartered member of the Royal Town Planning Institute.
 I provide planning advice for a wide range of mixed use, commercial and residential development proposals.

 I specialise in complex, large scale development and regeneration projects in Central London and in advising developers, landowners and institutional investors on town planning matters.